 The more carefully you formulate equality requirements in the contract specification, the more likely it is that the contractor will meet your expectations.
 Conversely, if the specification is not clear, the contractor's performance on race equality could be so inadequate that you are not able to comply with your duty under the RRA.
+You should be able to verify, monitor, and evaluate whatever you specify.
 This means the requirements on promoting race equality, like the rest of the specification, should be objective, and stated in terms that are clear, explicit, and not easily misinterpreted.

-A local authority recently awarded a contract to a voluntary organisation to provide English language classes for newly-settled adults from India, Pakistan, and Bangladesh.
-In drafting the contract, the authority considered the different outcomes it might specify, and how each might affect how the contractor would provide the service.
+A government department recently awarded a contract to a voluntary organisation to provide English language classes to asylum seekers accommodated in new centres while their applications were being decided.
+In drafting the contract, the authority considered the different outcomes it might specify and how each might affect how the contractor would provide the service.
 The outcomes it considered were:

+- number of classes provided;

 - number of people attending the classes;

-- number of classes provided;

 - time of day, length, and location of the classes; and

-- pass rates of any examination.
+- pass rates of any examination